-- Confirm the contents of "Chapter 5 Notice" before creating. - Destination of database files
+- Refer to the Oracle Database manual. - Check if the Oracle user has privileges to write in a shared disk before creating the database. - Confirm the contents of "Chapter 5 Notice" before creating. - Destination of database files

-Files Locations Note Initialization Parameter File (PFILE) Arbitrary Recommend to allocate on a local disk of each node.

 Files Locations Note

+Initialization Parameter File (PFILE) Arbitrary Recommend to allocate on a local disk of each node.

 Server Parameter File (SPFILE) Share See "Server Parameter File (SPFILE)" below.

-Passwor d file Arbitrary See "Password file" below.
+Passwore d file Arbitrary See "Password file" below.

 Control Files Share -

-Data Files Share -
+Data File es Share -

-Redo Log Files Share -
+Redo Lo Redo Log Files -

 Archived Redo Log Files Arbitrary Recommend to be multiplexed, allocating on a shared disk and a local disk.

-Flash Recovery Area Share -
+Flash Recovery Area Share - -

 AUDIT_FILE_DEST Local

-BACKGROUND_DUMP_DEST Local To be gathered surely for trouble investigation, allocate them on a
+log files BACKGROUND_DUMP_DEST Local To be gathered surely for trouble

-log files CORE_DUMP_DEST Local

-USER_DUMP_DEST Local local disk of each node.
+CORE_DUMP_DEST Local investigation, allocate them on a local disk of each node.

+USER_DUMP_DEST Local

 DIAGNOSTIC_DEST Local

-Note that there is sufficient space to archive for archived redo log files if they are located on shared disks.
+- Note that there is sufficient space to archive for archived redo log files if they are located on shared disks.
 If there is insufficient space, and data updating processing through monitoring SQL hangs, an oracle resource might fail.
-Afterwards, the service might stop finally on both operating node and standby node, because the space of shared disk is insufficient and the failover of userApplication fails on the standby node.

-- Initialization Parameter File (PFILE)
+Afterwards, the service might stop finally on both operating node and standby node, because the space of shared disk is insufficient and the failover of userApplication fails on the standby node. - If you install Oracle database software on the shared disk, locate database files referring to "Appendix D Using Oracle Database software on shared disks". - Initialization Parameter File (PFILE)